2022 Hyderabad gang rape: Trial

 Actor Sonu Sood said that he was shocked when he heard about the gang rape incident, called it ‘most unfortunate’, and said that he hoped it had never happened.
-Jubilee Hills police arrested a journalist Subhan from old city here for circulating photos and videos of accused involved in gang rape.
+Jubilee Hills police arrested a journalist, Subhan, for circulating photos and videos of accused involved in gang rape.
 He uploaded them on internet in the name of RS Media and they went viral.